 Just a one-hour drive from San José you can go visit Doka Estate.
 You can book an organized tour if you’d like.
-Lunch is not included, but the farm has a butterfly garden and also offers a sugar cane tour.
+Lunch is not included, but the farm has a butterfly garden, hundreds of bonsai trees, and also offers a sugar cane tour.

 Another tour option that’s a popular day trip from San Jose is the Britt Coffee tour, in the province of Heredia, which is half an hour drive from San José.
 This tour includes transportation, lunch, and, of course, a coffee and chocolate tasting (which are one of my favorite chocolates in the world!).

-If you are only staying a few days in San José, you can also book a tour which includes a coffee experience plus a visit to the Poas Volcano and La Paz Waterfall Gardens – that’s three of the best day trips in one!
+If you are only staying a few days in San José, you can also book this tour which includes a coffee experience plus a visit to the Poas Volcano and La Paz Waterfall Gardens – that’s three of the best day trips in one!
 For all it includes, the price is very affordable at just $166 USD.
 Check prices and book this tour online here!

 4. Pacuare River Whitewater Rafting

-If you feel adventurous and love water sports, you just have to go whitewater rafting.
+If you feel adventurous and love water sports, you just have to go whitewater rafting while in Costa Rica.
 Pacuare River has its source in the province of Limón and flows into the Atlantic Sea while crossing a tropical forest.

 The spectacular surroundings mixed with the speed of the current (including multiple class IV and V rapids) through 129 km (80 miles), make it one of the best places in the world to practice this sport.

 I recommend that you book a tour with certified guides.
 This tour on class III – IV rapids will also offer you lunch after the rafting, as well as transportation.
 Pacuare River Whitewater Rafting is one of the most epic day trips from San Jose!